According to the Idaho Department of Labor,

 Keeping an employee on the payroll when misconduct is occurring affects employee morale and may affect your bottom line.
 Terminating employment, however, should be handled carefully with respect for the person being terminated.
 Depending on the circumstances, an employee might sue for wrongful termination, harassment, or discrimination.
 Before terminating an employee, detailed written records of both offenses and warnings or reprimands, including dates and times, should be kept.

 Final Pay: Idaho law requires that a final paycheck must be issued on the next scheduled payday or within 10 business days, whichever comes first.
 If the employee asks in writing for payment sooner, they must be paid within 48 hours of the employer’s receipt of the notice.

-Idaho Employee Rights and Laws provides information for both employees and employers.
+Idaho Employee Rights and Laws, an Idaho state website, provides information for both employees and employers.